Shahu of Kolhapur: Social reform

 Shahu Maharaj pioneered progressive legislation to reform oppressive social customs affecting women and marginalized communities.
 On 1 January 1917, he legally sanctioned widow remarriage in Kolhapur State, becoming one of the first Indian rulers to institutionalize this reform through law.
 This groundbreaking act allowed Hindu widows, who traditionally faced lifelong social ostracism and restrictions, to remarry with full legal recognition and protection.
-Building on this momentum, on 12 July 1919, Shahu enacted the Inter-caste and Inter-religion Marriage Act, which legalized marriages between different castes and religions within his state.
+Building on this momentum, on 12 July 1919, Shahu Maharaj enacted the Inter-caste and Inter-religion Marriage Act, which legalized marriages between different castes and religions within his state.
 This legislation directly challenged the rigid caste hierarchy that had dominated Indian society for centuries, providing legal sanction and state protection to couples who chose to marry outside their caste or religious community.
-These acts were revolutionary for their time and demonstrated Shahu's commitment to dismantling social barriers through legislative reform.
+These acts were revolutionary for their time and demonstrated Shahu maharaja's commitment to dismantling social barriers through legislative reform.

-On 11 November 1920, Shahu introduced the Rights of Illegitimate Hindu Children and Jogtini Act, commonly known as the Jogtini Act or Devadasi Prohibition Act.
+On 11 November 1920, Shahu Maharaj introduced the Rights of Illegitimate Hindu Children and Jogtini Act, commonly known as the Jogtini Act or Devadasi Prohibition Act.
 This landmark legislation banned the Devadasi system, a religious practice wherein young girls, often from lower-caste families, were ceremonially "married" to deities and dedicated to temple service.
 While presented as a religious tradition, the practice frequently led to sexual exploitation of these girls and women by temple priests, effectively turning them into a hereditary class of temple prostitutes.
 Shahu's act not only prohibited the dedication of girls as Devadasis but also granted legal rights and inheritance protections to children born to Devadasis, who had previously been denied social legitimacy.
 This legislation made Kolhapur one of the first Indian princely states to outlaw this exploitative practice, predating similar legislation in British India and other princely states by several years.
-The act reflected Shahu's determination to use state power to protect vulnerable women and children from religiously sanctioned exploitation.
+The act reflected Shahu maharaja's determination to use state power to protect vulnerable women and children from religiously sanctioned exploitation.